taylerlyday/foundations-0-github/intro-github.md

 2. Click on the commit message.

 You should now see two versions of your README file, displayed side by side.
-You are viewing the difference between the original version of your repository's README file (on the left), and the new version (on the right) that you created by editing it.
+You are viewing the difference between the original version of your repository's README file (on the left), and the new version that you created by editing it (on the right).

 ![View your changes](images/diff.png)

+3. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 6.
 Add a New File to the Repository

 Now it's time to add a new file to your project.

-1. On your repository's homepage, locate and click the "Add file" button, situated to the right above your repository's files.
-When this button is clicked, a drop down menu will appear.
+1. On your repository's home page, locate and click the "Add file" button, situated to the right above your repository's files.
+When this button is clicked, a drop-down menu will appear.
 Select the option "Create new file".
 2. An option to name your file will appear toward the top of your screen.
 Give your file the name: `new-file.txt`
-3. Add the following sentence to your text file:
+3. Add the following sentence to the body of your text file:

 ```
 This is a new file in my GitHub repository.

 ```

-4. Commit your new file to your repository by adding the commit message, `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.
+4. Commit your new file to your repository by adding the commit message `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.

 ## Step 7.
 Check Out the Repository's History

 Let's view all the changes we've made to the repository so far.

-1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of a clock icon.
+1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of the clock icon.
 It should display a number followed by the word "commits" (example: "3 commits"):
 2. Click on this commit count link.

 You are now viewing your repository's history (all the commits that have ever been made to your repository).

 3. Click on the commit message `update project title` to view the changes that were made as part of that commit.
+4. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 8.
 Make an Issue

 GitHub Issues are a great way to record tasks, identify problems, and communicate with collaborators on your own repositories as well as others'.

-1. Navigate to your repository's home page.
+1. Make sure you are on your repository's home page.
 2. In the navigation menu below your repository's name, locate and click on the "Issues" button.
 This will take you a "Welcome to issues!" page.
 3. Click the green "New issue" button, located on the right side of the screen.
 4. In the "Title" text box, type "My first issue."